Essential metrics in Google Analytics

 Bounce Rate

 This is one of the most important and interesting metrics that Analytics provides.
-The bounce rate indicates how many users are entering the site and leaving without generating any type of action, literally "bounced".
+The bounce rate indicates how many users are entering the site and leaving without generating any type of action, they literally “bounced”.

-You can access all these metrics in the Audience > Summary section and all you need is to create an account and connect your site through a plugin, or in more advanced cases, inserting into your site's code or using Google Tag Manager.
+You can access all these metrics in the Audience > Summary section and all you need is to create an account and connect your site through a plugin, or in more advanced cases, by inserting it into your site's code or using Google Tag Manager.

 Leave a comment